 Customer journey mapping is a powerful way of describing how users reach their goals on a given site or app.
 By combining storytelling and visualization it allows teams to immerse themselves in the client experience and empathize deeply about their experience.

-At its most basic, a customer journey map breaks the user journey into steps, and then for each step describes what is going on.
 Each step is described in multiple layers, including each touchpoint with the company, the user’s intent, thoughts and feelings, and additional information and insights, such as qualitative and quantitative data.

-This guide provides a step-by-step guide to building your own customer journey map, including a template and worked example from eBay to get you started.
+Hustle Badger customer journey map template: populated for eBay’s mobile buyer journey This guide provides a step-by-step guide to building your own customer journey map, including a template and worked example from eBay to get you started.

 Create a FREE account to access the customer journey map template (Miro | Figma)